ckeditor/ckeditor4-docs/docs/features/exportpdf/README.md

 ### Reaching the best projection

-Due to the differences between browsers and operating systems it is not always possible to reach a perfect match between content in editor and PDF.
-However a lot can be done to ensure the differences will be hardly noticable.
+Due to the differences between browsers and operating systems it is not always possible to reach a perfect match between content in the editor and PDF.
+However, a lot can be done to ensure the differences will be hardly noticeable.

 For example, make the editor width correspond with the chosen paper format for output file - e.g. for the `A4` format (which is used by the export service [by default](https://pdf-converter.cke-cs.com/docs#section/PDF-options/Page-format)) the editor width should be equal to `840px`.
-Then mind the margins; if they are changed for the PDF using [custom config](https://pdf-converter.cke-cs.com/docs#section/PDF-options/Margins), also update them for editor.
+Then mind the margins - if they are changed for the PDF using [custom config](https://pdf-converter.cke-cs.com/docs#section/PDF-options/Margins), also update them for editor.
 To take things a step further you may experiment with {@link guide/dev/example_setups/README#document-editor Document Editor setup}.

 ### Custom CSS rules

-Besides the inline styles, in order to mimic the editor content all the CKEditor 4 CSS rules are sent to the service.
+Besides the inline styles, in order to mimic the editor content, all the CKEditor 4 CSS rules are sent to the service.
 But let's say your company has a strict heading color policy: it has to be <span style="color:#4B0082">indigo</span> (`#4B0082`), definitely not <span style="color:#483D8B">dark slate blue</span> (`#483D8B`)!
 Fortunately you do not have to remember to change it every time.
 It is possible to attach your own custom CSS stylesheet via {@linkapi CKEDITOR.config.exportPdf_stylesheet CKEDITOR.config.exportPdf_stylesheet} configuration option or just add some styles with {@linkapi CKEDITOR.addCss} method.

 ### Output file configuration